MODULES WE FLY

 Marine Attack Squadron 542 “Tigers” (VMA-542)

 VMA-542 is our primary Close Air Support squadron within the CSG.
 Due to the nature of our extensive and large battlespaces that we create, CAS is a critical role within our missions.
 VMA-542 allows for us to conduct heavy CAS missions, as well as protect our ground forces in theatre with an accurate and stable CAS platform.
-Within the America Expeditionary Strike Group, this squadron is stationed on the LHA-6 America and is commanded by First Lieutenant N. “Splash” Douglas.
+Within the America Expeditionary Strike Group, this squadron is stationed on the LHA-6 America and is commanded by Captain N. “Splash” Douglas.